Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Hz
 ```

 The hertz, an SI unit of frequency, defined as 1 s^-1.

-Dimension: 𝐓^-1.

-See also: `Unitful.s`.

 #### AngHertz